majid-moharami/MusicPlayer/README.md

 # Libraries Used
 1. Architecture:
    - MVC
-   - Fourground service to play music when the app is close
+   - Foreground service to play music when the app is close
    - msg loop: to bind picture of list faster
    - Lifecycle